-Performing City Resilience is a collaborative project by Patrick Duggan and Stuart Andrews.
+Performing City Resilience (PCR) is a collaborative project by Patrick Duggan and Stuart Andrews.
 The project investigates how performance can contribute to – and reconfigure – ideas and practices of city ‘resilience’.
 While there has recently been significant international interest in questions of city resilience and the development of corresponding resilience strategies, as yet there has been no substantial study of the potential usefulness of artistic and cultural practice to understandings and practices of resilience.
 This project contributes to filling that significant gap in knowledge.

 Through a series of city case studies, in diverse geopolitical contexts facing different resilience challenges we are exploring how artists engage, implicitly or explicitly, in ideas and practices of resilience.
 Through this research we hope also to understand how resilience can be useful to understanding contemporary performance (plurally defined) and, importantly, vice versa.